bilo1967/reBooth/README.md

 ## Appendix I

-This is an example quick start setup for a PeerJS server proxyed by an Apache virtual host on an Ubuntu system where we're logged as the unprivileged user pippo.
+This is an example setup for a PeerJS server proxyed by an Apache virtual host on an Ubuntu system where we're logged as the unprivileged user pippo.
+Both PeerJS server and Apache are running on the same server.
 We suppose we have a valid DNS host mypeerjs.host.tld for our peerjs server.

-First of all we install and run the PeerJS server listening on localhost at port 9000
+First of all we install and (manually) run the PeerJS server listening on localhost at port 9000
 ```bash
 [pippo@localhost ~]$ sudo mkdir /opt/peerjs-server
 [pippo@localhost ~]$ chown pippo /opt/peerjs-server